abelaska/nodejs-emberjs-mongodb/readme.md

 1. You have to start local MongoDB instance
 2. Go to the project directory
-   $ cd nodejs-emberjs-mongodb
+   _$ cd nodejs-emberjs-mongodb_
 3. Install required Node.js modules
-   $ npm install
+   _$ npm install_
-4. Compile client application
-   $ node_modules/requirejs/bin/r.js -o client.build.js
-5. Start Node.js HTTP server in production environment
+4. Start Node.js HTTP server in production environment, client javascript and css files will be automatically optimized _$ NODE_ENV=production node app_
-   $ NODE_ENV=production node app